- Tien S. Dong, MD, PhD

 - Dong TS, Gupta A. Influence of Early Life, Diet and the Environment on the Microbiome.
 CGH.
 May 2018.
 DOI: 10.1016/j.cgh.2018.08.067

 - Jacobs, J, Dong T, et al. Microbiome and Bile Acid Profiles in Duodenal Aspirates from Cirrhotics: The Microbiome, Microbial Markers and Liver Disease Study.
 Hepatol Res.
 2018 Jun 20. doi: 10.1111/hepr.13207

 - Benhammou J, Dong T, et al. Race Affects SVR12 in a Large and Ethnically Diverse Hepatitis C Infected Patient Population Following Treatment with Direct Acting Antivirals: Analysis of a Single Center Department of Veterans Affairs Cohort.
 Pharmacol Res Perspect.
 2018 Feb 22;6(2):e00379

 - Dong T, et al. Metabolic Syndrome Does Not Affect Sustained Virological Response of Direct-Acting Antivirals While Hepatitis C Clearance Improves Hemoglobin A1c.
 World J Hepatol.
 2018 Sep 27;10(9):612-621

 About Dr. Dong

-Dr. Dong's research interest involves machine learning and how the intestinal microbiome influences the development of obesity, metabolic syndrome, chronic liver disease, cirrhosis and hepatocellular carcinoma.
-His clinical interests include cirrhosis, hepatitis B, hepatitis C, alcoholic liver disease, autoimmune hepatitis and other chronic liver diseases.
+Dr. Dong's research interest involves machine learning and how the intestinal microbiome influences the development of obesity, metabolic syndrome, chronic liver disease, cirrhosis, and hepatocellular carcinoma.
+He is currently the director of the Goodman-Luskin Microbiome Center Biorepository Core and the Human Probiotic Core.
+His clinical interests include cirrhosis, hepatitis B, hepatitis C, alcoholic liver disease, autoimmune hepatitis, and other chronic liver diseases.